Children with special educational needs and disabilities (SEND)

 Your local authority will create a draft EHC plan and send you a copy.

-You have 15 days to comment, including if you want to ask that your child goes to a specialist needs school or specialist college.
+You have at least 15 days to comment, including if you want to ask that your child goes to a specialist needs school or specialist college.

 Your local authority has 20 weeks from the date they receive the request for the assessment to give you the final EHC plan.

 Disagreeing with a decision